fenago/deep-learning-time-series-forecasting/chapter_13/Lab11.md

 - Seasonal Order: (1, 0, 1, 12)

-- Trend Parameter:‘n’(no trend)
+- Trend Parameter: 'n' (no trend)

 As we would expect, the model has no trend component and a 12-month seasonal ARIMA component.

 ### Case Study 4: Trend and Seasonality

-Themonthly car salesdataset summarizes the monthly car sales in Quebec, Canada between where it was introduced.
+The monthly car salesdataset summarizes the monthly car sales in Quebec, Canada between where it was introduced.